cogment/cogment-doc/docs/reference/cli/model-registry.md

 The TCP port where to serve the [The Model Registry API](../grpc.md#model-registry-api).

+If set to 0, then the system will automatically choose a free port.
+This is normally used in combination with a [Directrory](#directory_endpoint).

 Can be specified as:

 -   a command line option, e.g. `--port=12000`,